MrKali7/Organic-Safelink/README.md

     <script src='https://cdn.jsdelivr.net/gh/techshreyansh0129/Organic-Safelink@main/script.min.js'></script>
     ```

-3. In the HTML page/post in which you will add the link, add it like this:
+Step 2.
+In the HTML page/post in which you will add the link, add it like this:

     ```html
     <!-- These are the links on your original website.
 Add as many as you like. -->